NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Modules/group__mcutils__other.md

 **Todo**: Also include SUSY, technicolor, etc. etc.?
 Maybe via a isStandardModel(pid) function, but there are stable BSM particles (in principle)

-Determine if the <a href="http://example.org/namespaces/namespacerivet_1_1pid/">PID</a> is that of an EW scale resonance
+Determine if the PID is that of an EW scale resonance

 ### function isTransportable